cocoa-xu/ExPTY/README.md

+**(Warning: this project is still WIP, there are a lot of things (like proper cleanups) not done yet, and right now it shows a minimal working product (without proper cleanups yet!) with Kino.
+Use at your own risk.**

+**Any help/PR is welcome!**

 # ExPTY

 `ExPTY` firstly fills the gap that executables spawned by `Port` do not have a tty available to them.